pdemonaco/gentoo-notes/setup/networkmanager.md

 Make sure to do this __before__ any other processes which depend on dbus are launched. gnome-keyring for example.

 Ensure the process which starts your X environment doesn't leave you with multiple instances of dbus.
-This [article](http://www.nurdletech.com/linux-notes/agents/keyring.html) does a good job of explaining what you need to do.

-At a high level.
+This [article](http://www.nurdletech.com/linux-notes/agents/keyring.html) does a good job of explaining what you need to do at a high level.

 1. Start dbus only once per session using the following check.